Monad (functional programming): History

-The term "monad" in programming dates to the APL and J programming languages, which do tend toward being purely functional.
+The term "monad" in programming dates to the APL and J programming languages, which tend toward being purely functional.
 However, in those languages, "monad" is only shorthand for a function taking one parameter (a function with two parameters being a "dyad", and so on).

 The mathematician Roger Godement was the first to formulate the concept of a monad (dubbing it a "standard construction") in the late 1950s, though the term "monad" that came to dominate was popularized by category-theorist Saunders Mac Lane.
-The form defined above using bind, however, was originally described in 1965 by mathematician Heinrich Kleisli in order to prove that any monad could be characterized as an adjunction between two (covariant) functors.
+The form defined above using bind, however, was originally described in 1965 by mathematician Heinrich Kleisli to prove that any monad could be characterized as an adjunction between two (covariant) functors.

 Starting in the 1980s, a vague notion of the monad pattern began to surface in the computer science community.

 According to programming language researcher Philip Wadler, computer scientist John C. Reynolds anticipated several facets of it in the 1970s and early 1980s, when he discussed the value of continuation-passing style, of category theory as a rich source for formal semantics, and of the type distinction between values and computations.

 The research language Opal, which was actively designed up until 1990, also effectively based I/O on a monadic type, but the connection was not realized at the time.